rktjmp/hotpot.nvim/README.md

 - Hotpot will only *compile* fennel files that are found in Neovims RTP.
 It will *evaluate* files that are found in luas `package.path`.
 This is for safety purposes because it can be unclear where and when its safe to compile or overwrite `.lua` files.
-In most usage this wont occur -- files will be found in the RTP first but it can occur when executing in scratch buffers with the [api](#api) or via [commands](#commands).
+In most usage this won't occur -- files will be found in the RTP first but it can occur when executing in scratch buffers with the [api](#api) or via [commands](#commands).